GPS on i9300

 Is this website helpful?

-RE: GPS on i9300 - Added by Jens Korte about 1 year ago
+RE: GPS on i9300 - Added by Jens Korte over 1 year ago

 Sorry, I can't give you an answer.

 I copied the data from the wiki page https://redmine.replicant.us/projects/replicant/wiki/BCM4751 and made a vertical table at https://redmine.replicant.us/projects/replicant/wiki/BCM4751protocol .